MindTheSystem/mindthesystem/src/pages/index.md

         image_position: top
         title: Training
         content: >
-          Team training on the tools and frameworks using peer-to-peer coaching on real-life problems.
+          Team training on the tools and frameworks, using peer-to-peer coaching on real-life problems.
         type: grid_item
         actions: